tdeerenberg/WA-ScheduledMessenger/README.md

 # WA-ScheduledMessenger

-A Python program that checks if today is the date to send a WhatsApp message to the corresponding person.
+A Python3 program that checks if today is the date to send a WhatsApp message to the corresponding person.
 For example on someones birthday or anniversary.

 Works on Linux, Windows and MacOS